jeka-dev/jeka/README.md

 - execute `jerkar` => do the same, the `doDefault` method is invoked when none is specified
 - execute `jerkar clean junit`=> instantiate `JkJavaBuild``and invoke the `clean` then `junit` method.

+Note that :
+* all zero-arg public method returning `void` are callable by Jerkar
+* the build definition class must extend `org.jerkar.JkBuild`

 #### Maven style build
 ___